avan3/obsidian/Resume notes/Java interview questions.md

 		- Minor or incremental: occurs when unreachable objects in the younger heap are removed
 		- Major or full: occurs when the objects that survived the minor garbage collection are copied to the old generation or permanent generation heap memory are removed (occurs less frequently)
 	- How to make an object eligible for garbage collection:
-		- Nullify the reference variable:
+		- Nullify the reference variable
-		- Re-assigning the reference variable:
+		- Re-assigning the reference variable
 		- An object created inside the method: object reference is garbage collected after method execution?
 		- Island of isolation: objects that are referenced by each other but not in any other part of the application
 	- Can manually run garbage collection: